aws-samples/amazon-sagemaker-studio-secure-data-science-workshop/README.md

 The diagram represents high level architecture of the secure data science environment provisioned by the CloudFormation templates in this project.

 Once deployed, this CloudFormation stack provides you with a Data Science Product Portfolio, powered by [AWS Service Catalog](https://aws.amazon.com/servicecatalog/).
-This allows users who have assumed the *Data Science Administrator* role to onboard SageMaker Studio domain using the *SageMaker Studio Product*, deploy new data science environments using the *Data Science Environment* product and onboard new users to SageMaker Studio domain for a data science team within the catalog.
-Note that SageMaker Studio domain is onboarded only once at AWS Account level as there can be only one Studio domain in an AWS Account.
+This allows users who have assumed the *Data Science Administrator* role to onboard SageMaker Studio domain using the *SageMaker Studio Product*, deploy new data science environments using the *Data Science Team Environment* product and onboard new users to the SageMaker Studio domain for a data science team using *Data Science Studio User Profile* product within the catalog.
+Note that the SageMaker Studio domain is onboarded only once in a region in an AWS Account.

-Data Science Administrators can onboard SageMaker Studio in **VPCOnly** mode by specifying Studio domain name, and custom SageMaker image properties.
+Data Science Administrators can onboard SageMaker Studio only with [network access type](https://docs.aws.amazon.com/sagemaker/latest/dg/onboard-vpc.html)
+**VPC only** by specifying Studio domain name, and custom SageMaker image properties.
-AWS Service Catalog will then onboard SageMaker Studio to a shared VPC:
+AWS Service Catalog will then onboard SageMaker Studio to the shared service VPC:
 - A private, isolated, dedicated network environment built using an [Amazon VPC](https://aws.amazon.com/vpc/).
 - [Private connectivity](https://aws.amazon.com/privatelink/) to specific AWS services such as AWS CodeArtifact, AWS ECR, AWS KMS, Amazon S3, SageMaker services, AWS CodeCommit to name a few.
 Since SageMaker Studio is onboarded in a VPCOnly mode, it is required to